balojey/honeycomb-dashboard/docs/prd.md

 ## Epic 1: Foundation & Project Management

 **Epic Goal**: This epic establishes the complete technical foundation for the dashboard.
-It ensures the project is properly scaffolded, allows a developer to connect their wallet for authentication, and delivers the first piece of core functionality: the ability to see a list of their existing Honeycomb projects.
-By the end of this epic, the application will be a functional, connectable, and useful tool.
+It ensures the project is properly scaffolded, enables user authentication via **wallet connection**, and delivers the first piece of core functionality: the ability to see a list of their existing Honeycomb projects.

 ### Story 1.1: Project Scaffolding
 **As a** developer, **I want** the initial monorepo structure with frontend and backend applications set up, **so that** I have a clean, organized foundation to start building features on.